Holomorphic curves in Stein domains and the tau-invariant: The slice-Bennequin inequality

-For a link $L\subset Y$ and $\Sigma\in H_2(X,Y;\Z)$ where $X$ is a four-manifold with $\partial X=Y$, we recall that $\chi_4^X(L,\Sigma)$ is the maximal Euler characteristic of a compact, oriented surface $F$, properly embedded in $W$, and such that $\partial F=L$ and $[F]=\Sigma$.
-We want to prove the following inequality which generalises results from \cite{LM,Hedden-+,Plamenevskaya,Cavallo-fibered}. \begin{teo}[Slice-Bennequin inequality] Suppose that $(M,\xi)$ is a rational homology contact three-sphere with a Stein filling $(W,J)$, and that $T$ is a transverse $\ell$-component link in $(M,\xi)$.
-Then where $\Sigma\in H_2(W,M;\Z)$. \end{teo} We split the proof of Theorem \ref{teo:sB} into two parts, corresponding to the two inequalities appearing in the statement.
+For a link $L$ in $Y$ and $\Sigma\in H_2(X,Y;\Z)$ where $X$ is a four-manifold with $\partial X=Y$, we recall that $\chi_4^X(L,\Sigma)$ is the maximal Euler characteristic of a compact, oriented surface $F$, properly embedded in $X$, and such that $\partial F=L$ and $[F]=\Sigma$.
+We want to prove the following inequality which generalises results from \cite{LM,Hedden-+,Plamenevskaya,Cavallo-fibered}. \begin{teo}[Slice-Bennequin inequality] Suppose that $(W,\omega)$ is a symplectic filling of a rational homology sphere $M$, equipped with a contact structure $\xi$.
+If $T$ is a transverse $\ell$-component link in $(M,\xi)$, then where $\Sigma\in H_2(W,M;\Z)$. \end{teo} We split the proof of Theorem \ref{teo:sB} into two parts, corresponding to the two inequalities appearing in the statement.

-We recall that if $T$ is a transverse link in a contact manifold $(M,\xi)$ then we can consider the transverse invariant $\mathfrak L(T)\in cHFL^-(-M,T,\s_\xi)$ defined in \cite{LOSSz,Cavallo-L}.
+We recall that if $T$ is a transverse link in a contact three-manifold $(M,\xi)$ then we can consider the transverse invariant $\mathfrak L(T)\in cHFL^-(-M,T,\s_\xi)$ defined in \cite{LOSSz,Cavallo-L}.
 Such an invariant is non-torsion if and only if $\widehat c(\xi)\neq0$ (\cite[Theorem 1.2]{LOSSz}) and, whenever the Alexander grading is defined, we have the following relation \cite{OS,Cavallo-L}:

-\begin{prop} Suppose that $(M,\xi)$ is a rational homology contact three-sphere with $\widehat c(\xi)$ non-vanishing, and $T$ is a transverse $\ell$-component link in $(M,\xi)$.
-Then \end{prop} \begin{proof} Since by assumption $\widehat c(\xi)$ is non-zero, we have that $\mathfrak L(T)$ is non-torsion and then The first equality appears because of Equation \eqref{eq:Grading}, the inequality comes from the fact that the map in Equation \eqref{eq:Map} sends (the tower containing) $\mathfrak L(T)$ to $\alpha\otimes\mathbf e_{1-\ell}$ when the transverse invariant is non-vanishing (\cite[Lemma 5.2]{Cavallo-L}), and the second equality follows from the definition of $\tau_\xi(T)$. \end{proof}
+\begin{prop} Suppose that $(M,\xi)$ is a rational homology contact three-sphere with $\widehat c(\xi)$ non-vanishing, and $T$ is a transverse link in $(M,\xi)$.
+Then \end{prop} \begin{proof} Since by assumption $\widehat c(\xi)\in\widehat{HF}(-M,\s_\xi;\ell)$ is non-zero, we have that $\mathfrak L(T)$ is non-torsion and then The first equality appears because of Equation \eqref{eq:Grading}, the inequality comes from the fact that the map in Equation \eqref{eq:Map} sends (the tower containing) $\mathfrak L(T)$ to $\widehat c(\xi)$ when the transverse invariant is non-vanishing \cite[Lemma 5.2]{Cavallo-L}, and the second equality follows from the definition of $\tau_\xi(T)$. \end{proof}